CNMAT/OpenSoundControl.org/implementations/wiresharkosc.md

 **Transport support**: UDP, TCP

 ---
-Submitted to [opensoundcontrol.org](https://opensoundcontrol.org) by Anonymous at 5/19/2021 13:21:20
+Submitted to [opensoundcontrol.org](https://opensoundcontrol.org) by Karl Yerkes at 5/19/2021 13:21:20